Tc2r1/Kotlin/Android_Coldelabs/kotlin-coroutines/README.md

 **MainCoroutineScopeRule** is a custom rule in this codebase that configures Dispatchers.Main to use a TestCoroutineDispatcher from kotlinx-coroutines-test.
 This allows tests to advance a virtual-clock for testing, and allows code to use Dispatchers.Main in unit tests.

+**WorkManager** is a compatible, flexible, and simple library for deferrable background work.

+##Remarks

+In this codelab I have covered the basics I'll need to start using coroutines in my app!

+    How to integrate coroutines to Android apps from both the UI and WorkManager jobs to simplify asynchronous programming, How to use coroutines inside a ViewModel to fetch data from the network and save it to a database without blocking the main thread.
+    And how to cancel all coroutines when the ViewModel is finished.

+For testing coroutine based code, I covered both by testing behavior and directly calling suspend functions from tests.